HuazhangYing/MolF-DAEs/README.md

         f.write((str(line[1])+'\t'+str(line[2])+'\t'+str(line[3])+'\n'))
 ```

 This method produces files in formation that can be put directly into ChemPack software for visualisation.
 The extraction method is described in Software.

 ####    2. 128-Dimension Feature from PubChemFP DAEs with PCA/UMAP visualization.
 * [Example for DAEs & PCA](https://github.com/../code/PCA.ipynb)
 * [Example for UMAP & DAEs](https://github.com/../code/UMAP.ipynb)

->>>>>>> 初始提交：添加 molf-daes 文件夹